GAumala/blog/static/posts/2018-09-03-is-this-finally-working-oh-hello-world.md

 5. Continuous Integration with CircleCI

 I'll update this list with the appropriate links after publishing every article.
-I had a blast building this site, and I hope you enjoy using it.
+All of my code is open source and you can find it [on GitHub]( https://github.com/GAumala/blog) I had a blast building this site, and I hope you find it useful it.
 In the mean time, stay tuned!